Interesting Facts about Mecca and Medina

 Mecca

 Do you know Muslims around the world pray facing which direction?
 It is towards the Kaaba in Mecca.
 The holiest city in Saudi Arabia, Mecca (also known as Makkah), is the spiritual heart of Islam.
 Around millions of Muslims visit these holy cities every year to take a pilgrimage.
+Want to know more facts about Mecca and Medina?

 A. Facts about Mecca